Decentralized-ID/decentralized-id.github.io/_posts/blockchain/ethereum/2020-11-04-transmute.md

   >
   > The potential of integrating Transmute’s user/company managed identities (DIDs) and trusted data (verifiable credentials) as tools for powering this new way of networking is leading to increased interest from prospective enterprise customers.
 As a result, we are expanding both our thought leadership and systems design consulting offerings.

-## History Building an Ethereum dApp Platform
+## Early work on an Ethereum dApp Platform

 * [Back to the Basics](https://medium.com/transmute-techtalk/back-to-the-basics-9158f47f4eb6) 6/16/19
   > Several mentors have encouraged me to publicly share a more detailed account of Transmute’s choice to shift focus solely to commercializing Transmute ID, the decentralized identity component of our original product, the Transmute Platform — a Heroku-like rapid dApp builder that seamlessly bridged centralized and decentralized tech, specifically for existing enterprises.\